mawalu/hetzner-gitlab-runner/README.md

 # Gitlab ci runner with hetzner docker machine plugin

 Run your ci jobs on Hetzner cloud with the help of gitlab ci and the [docker-machine-driver-hetzner](https://github.com/JonasProgrammer/docker-machine-driver-hetzner).
+You can follow the official [gitlab docs](https://docs.gitlab.com/runner/executors/docker_machine.html) for configuring the gitlab ci runner with docker machine, just use this image as a drop in replacement for `gitlab/gitlab-runner`.
+See the example config.toml below for the hetzner specific docker machine options.

 ## Usage